About The Artist

-Ms. Deleuze is also the recipient of honors awarded by the Venezuelan American Association of University Women, as well as the "Premio Nosotros” awarded by ALAS in Miami, Florida; the Artistic Achievement Award of a five part national juried competition Artscape Naples 2003, Florida, Third Prize in the Weston Art Guild Juried Art Show in 2016 and Who's Who 2017 Albert Nelson Marquis Lifetime Achievement Award.
-She has had solo exhibitions in Caracas, Venezuela; Boca Raton, Florida; Miami, Florida; Sarasota, Florida; as well as, Santo Domingo, Dominican Republic and San Juan, Puerto Rico.
-She is featured in The Marquis Who’s Who of American Women, Who’s Who in America and Who’s Who in the World, as well as in Strathmore's WHO'S WHO.
+Ms. Deleuze is also the recipient of other honors that have been awarded by the Venezuelan American Association of University Women, and “Premio Nosotros” awarded by ALAS in Miami, Florida; and the Artistic Achievement Award of a five part national juried competition Artscape Naples 2003, Florida.
+She has had Solo Exhibitions in Caracas, Venezuela; Miami, Florida; Sarasota, Florida; as well as in Santo Domingo, Dominican Republic and San Juan, Puerto Rico.
+She is featured in The Marquis Who’s Who of American Women, Who’s Who in America, Who’s Who in the World, Strathmore’s Who’s Who, as well as in the National Register’s Who’s Who in Executives and Professionals- Library of Congress.

-Margarita Deleuze is considered an international artist.
-Her name and inspiration come from France; her art formation from Latin America where she studied with Venezuelan masters; and her art has developed and evolved in the United States, where she now resides in Weston, Florida.
+Margarita Deleuze can be considered a truly international artist.
+Her name and inspiration come from France; her art formation from Latin America, where she studied with Venezuelan masters; and her art has developed and evolved in the United States, where she now resides in Weston, Florida.